 - Click Choose what to clear.

-- Select the items you wish to clear and click the Clear button to remove them.
+- Select the items you wish to clear.

-- Then find the Use Adobe Flash player and disable it.
+- Find the Use Adobe Flash player and disable it.

-- Press Windows Key + S and enter internet options.
-Select Internet Options from the menu.
+- Press Windows Key + S and enter Internet options.

 - Click Apply, then OK to save changes.